janvda/balena-pulseaudio/README.md

 ## Services
 This balena application consists of following services:

 * `pulseaudio-server` : the core service running the pulseaudio server.
-For its documentation and configuration see its [README](pulseaudio-server/README.md)
+   * For its documentation and configuration see [pulseaudio-server/README.md](pulseaudio-server/README.md)
 * `pulseaudio-client-tcp` and `pulseaudio-client-unix` are 2 test services based on the same docker container `pulseaudio-client-test`.
-For its documentation and configuration see its [README](pulseaudio-client-test/README.md) !!
+   * For its documentation and configuration see [pulseaudio-client-test/README.md](pulseaudio-client-test/README.md)

 ## Running `pavucontrol` or `audacity` so that its UI (user interface) is displayed on macbook.